 • The Student Repair Academy (SRA) meets the requirements for developing skills for the 21st Century work force by experiencing real world problems while developing real world solutions.
 Students who participate in a student tech team program gain valuable experience and marketable skills for the workforce while serving the school community.
 SRA students learn the basics of repairing a Chromebook, providing high-quality tech support, exceptional customer service, and more, all while repairing their school's Chromebook fleet.
 For students who successfully complete this program, they will receive certificates in the areas of Ticket Management Systems, Physical Repair, and a Manufacture Certificate.
-The Student Repair Academy is scheduled to begin in August 2024.
+The Student Repair Academy began in September 2024.